A Classic French Recipe for Chicken Fricassee

 I’m guessing although it may not have been called Coq Au Vin, as soon as someone threw an old worn-out hen or rooster into a pot with a whole lot of wine and slow-cooked it over a fire, we had the beginnings of this classic dish.

 “Coq au vin falls into the general classification in French cooking of a fricassée, which is a form of braising.
 So the concept is very old.
 I’m sure if I looked through Apicius, I’d find that the Romans cooked chicken in wine.

 The first time the term coq au vin appeared in print is 1913, and the first printed recipes with the name were a decade later.
 The rooster appears even later, probably introduced by someone who didn’t know the recipe's origins.”

 According to The Oxford Companion to Food

-The upsurge of interest in regional cuisines has recently brought to light other similar traditions for preparing Coq au vin.
+The upsurge of interest in regional cuisines has recently brought other similar traditions for preparing Coq au vin to light.
 In Franche-Comté the bird is simmered in vin jaune; and in Alsace in Riesling. ln both these regions morels and cream are gladly added if available.

 But Where Do I Find An Old Rooster You Ask

 You Don't and Wouldn't Want To